martbetz/martbetz.github.io/faq.md

 ### Can I hire you? ###

-No. I'm not a professional photographer; I just like taking pictures and enjoy messing around with stuff.
+No. I'm not a professional photographer; I just like taking pictures and messing about with stuff.

 ### Can I Contribute? ###